 BELT Asthma Study

+This project was conducted through September, 2010 – September 2013 and was funded by a grant from the Agency for Healthcare Research and Quality.
 This large-scale multi-center project titled Blacks and Exacerbations on LABA v.
-Triotropium (BELT), a subcontract with Harvard University, is designed to compare the effectiveness of long-acting beta agonists (LABA)/inhaled corticosteroids (ICS) versus triotropium/ICS in African-American patients with moderate to severe asthma.
+Triotropium (BELT), a subcontract with Harvard University, was designed to compare the effectiveness of long-acting beta agonists (LABA)/inhaled corticosteroids (ICS) versus triotropium/ICS in African-American patients with moderate to severe asthma.

-The specific aims of this project are to:
+The specific aims of this project were to:

-1. To determine, in a one year practice-based, real-world, randomized, prospective, parallel group, longitudinal comparative effectiveness trial with clinically important outcomes, whether in self-identified African American patients with asthma, treatment with LABA/ICS is superior to use of a non-β-adrenergic bronchodilator (tiotropium) combined with ICS (Tio/ICS).
+- To determine, in a one year practice-based, real-world, randomized, prospective, parallel group, longitudinal comparative effectiveness trial with clinically important outcomes, whether in self-identified African American patients with asthma, treatment with LABA/ICS is superior to use of a non-β-adrenergic bronchodilator (tiotropium) combined with ICS (Tio/ICS).

-2. To determine, in the context of this trial, whether in the 20% of self-identified African American patients with asthma bearing Arg16Arg of ADRB2, treatment with LABA/ICS is superior to use of a non-β-adrenergic bronchodilator combined with ICS.
+- To determine, in the context of this trial, whether in the 20% of self-identified African American patients with asthma bearing Arg16Arg of ADRB2, treatment with LABA/ICS is superior to use of a non-β-adrenergic bronchodilator combined with ICS.

-Brian Manning, MPH
+Brian Manning, MPH, CHES

 AAFP National Research Network